cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc/installation.rst

 Prerequisites
 -------------
-The T-Rex control plane is based on client-server model that interacts using JSON-RPC.
+The TRex control plane is based on client-server model that interacts using JSON-RPC.

-In order to use the client-side API documented a T-Rex server daemon must be up and listening on the same host and port that the client tries to connect with.
+In order to use the client-side API documented a TRex server daemon must be up and listening on the same host and port that the client tries to connect with.

 Compatibility
 -------------